We offer a wide variety of treatment.

-Dr. Tsang has extensive clinical teaching experience.
-He has been a Clinical Instructor at Stanford University, an Assistant Professor at University of California, Davis (UC Davis), and an Associate Professor at University of Mississippi Medical Center (UMMC).
-Dr. Tsang has been the Pain Clinic Director at both UC Davis and UMMC, teaching a multitude of medical students and physicians the state-of-the-art practice of pain management.
+Dr. Tsang has extensive clinical teaching and patient care experience.
+He has been an Assistant Professor at University of California, Davis (UC Davis), and an Associate Professor at University of Mississippi Medical Center (UMMC).
+Dr. Tsang was the Pain Clinic Director at UMMC, teaching a multitude of medical students and physicians the state-of-the-art practice of pain management.
 He single-handedly established the only Pain Fellowship Program in Mississippi to train numerous physicians to become pain specialists.

 Dr. Tsang has delivered over a hundred lectures and research presentations about pain and narcotics, both nationally and internationally.
 He has published over fifty research abstracts and papers in peer-reviewed academic journals in the field of narcotic tolerance and addiction.

 Linda C. Bell, N.P.

 Ms Linda C. Bell graduated with a BSN from the University of Louisiana.
 She furthered her education with an MSN and then a PhD in Business Management.
 Ms Bell founded an investment firm, working as an investment banker for 16 years before returning to Nursing.
 She attained her Adult Oncology Nurse Practitioner Certification in 2005 from Duke University.
 Ms. Bell has worked with PainStop Spine Clinic since August 2013, and is a long time resident of South Mississippi.